lm3nitro/Projects/New/Network Services Telnet.md

 ![Pasted image 20240918163707](https://github.com/user-attachments/assets/06e2d5ee-9349-4742-8649-26bdea9d4057)

-So far, based on the information gathered using nmap and Netcat, I know that following:
+So far, based on the information gathered using Nmap and Netcat, I know that following:

-+ It looks like the telnet service is running but on a non-defulat port (8012)
++ It looks like the telnet service is running but on a non-default port (8012)
 + The service is name "Skidy's Backdoor"
-+ Given the name above, its possible that a user exists with the name "Skidy"
++ Given the name above, it's possible that a user exists with the name "Skidy"

 ## Command Execution: